webpack/react-starter/NOTES/HowStuffWorks.md

 ### Stores setup
 The stores are constructed as such: startpoint is `config/app.jsx` which wil use `app/mainStores.js`.
 This then:

 - defines routines to handle JSON API read/writes (package superagent), and
 - sets up a queue that only allows one REST request at a time, and aggregates subsequent changes.
-  These are then sent as one request.. :question:
+  These are then sent as one request..
 - and ultimately constructs the two respective `ItemStore` objects (based on `app/mainStoresDescriptions.js`) to which it assigns these routines, queue, and the initial data.
 This initial data may have been inserted via `app/prerender.html` and `app/`.
 - These are then exported back to `config/app.jsx`, along with a store named `Router`.